 In contract law, a party who was not an original party to a contract may still have the right to sue on the contract in certain situations.
 This may be the case regardless of whether they were specifically named in the original contract.
 This outside party is known as a “third-party beneficiary.”

 If you are interested in learning more about third-party beneficiaries in California, please read the information below.
-Otherwise, contact the law office of Brown & Charbonneau, LLP, to learn about our breach of contract legal services.
+Otherwise, contact the business and corporate law office of Brown & Charbonneau, LLP, to learn about our breach of contract legal services.

 In California, the general rule is that a third party may be entitled to damages from the breach of a contract they are not a party to if they can prove the contracting parties intended for the third party to benefit from their contract.
 As mentioned above, a third-party beneficiary need not be mentioned in the contract if they can show what the contracting parties intended to benefit the third party.
 Courts will instruct juries to look at the contract as a whole and the circumstances under which it is made to determine whether a third party is intended to benefit.
 For example, if Party A contracts with Party B to deliver a new swimming pool to Party C, then Party C was the intended beneficiary of that contract though he was never a party to the original contract.